reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 Since the Annotation Processor is used at compile-time to generate code, we need to first build the Annotation Processor module and use it as a dependency in the Core module.
 When the Core module is compiled, it kicks off the Annotation Processor which generates the Builder source files.

 We first need to create the @Builder annotation which we will apply to the POJOs that require corresponding Builder source files.
-This is our Builder class:
+This is our Builder interface:

 ```java
 package com.reflectoring.annotation.processor;